nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 ```
  Yeah, we might run into memory issues if one of the books is very
-large, because we load all the content in memory at once, but are satistied with the results in the
+large, because we load all the content in memory at once, but we are satisfied with the results in the
 list of books we were assigned to word-count.

 These are the results: